Expensent

 5. 5.
 Workflow A: Manual email chasing

 7. 7.
-Month-end close workflow for bookkeepers
+Month-end client intake workflow

 8. 8.
-Recommended setup for 10+ clients
+Recommended setup for bookkeeping clients

 9. 9.
 Frequently Asked Questions

-1. The accountant's Expensify problem at scale
+1. The client's Expensify receipt problem

 Ask any bookkeeper who manages multiple Expensify clients what eats the most time each month, and you'll hear the same answer: chasing receipts.
 Not the coding.
 Not the export.
 Not the reconciliation.
 The getting the receipts into Expensify in the first place step.
 Clients forget.
 Clients forward to the wrong Workspace address.
 Clients assume their credit card import already covered it.
 Contractors attach receipts to invoice emails that never leave their own inbox.